JSYBruce/GarchLogNormal/README.md

 # Garch-Log-Normal-Distribution
-This project builds a Garch model with two sigmas (one follows LogNormal).
+This project builds a Garch model(one follows LogNormal).

 You can copy this folder into your Jupyter notebook.
 Then you can create a new ipynb file, and import functions as the following: